Celebrating Fifteen Years Online.

 This combination allowed the vessel to behave somewhat like a dart, with the weight forward and the feathers aft.
 Alternately you can imagine a tear-drop shaped bomb with fins aft - the ideal shape for stability in a free-fall environment.

 This made the Spray rather poor to windward, but superb off the wind.
-The Spray was not slow, as many might think.
+The Spray was not slow, as many might imagine.
 On the contrary, the Spray was capable of quite fast sailing when off the wind or on a reach.
 This was due to her shoal draft, far forward CB, long straight run of the buttock lines aft, extreme stiffness due to her excessive beam and shallow draft, and having a low aspect but very ample gaff yawl rig.
 In other words, a slippery shape and plenty of sail area...!

 DRAWBACKS OF SLOCUM'S SPRAY